-Taj Mahotsav is a highly anticipated festival celebrated in the Taj Mahal, which besides being the most beautiful and sensational historical monument is also the pride of India.
-It is a 10-day festival that is known to showcase the Indian culture, arts & craft, music & dance forms and so much more to glorify the nation’s vibrant and inspiring traditions and cultures.
+Taj Mahotsav is a highly-anticipated event hosted at the Taj Mahal, Agra which, besides being the most beautiful and sensational historical monument, is also the pride of India.
+It is a 10-day festival that is known for showcasing the Indian culture, arts and craft, music as well as dance forms and so much more to glorify the nation’s vibrant and inspiring traditions and cultures.
 The city of Agra gets all prepped up before the festival as people not only from the state but from around the world arrive here to witness this cultural extravaganza.

-Art and Craft.
-Artisans from all parts of the country participate in the festival to showcase their handmade artifacts which include stone and wood carved items, handmade carpets, marble decor items, bamboo and brass items, handloom clothes, Lucknowi chikan clothes, Zari work from Benaras and so much more.
+1. Art and Craft.
+Artisans from all parts of the country participate in the festival to showcase their handmade artefacts which include stone and wood carved items, handmade carpets, marble decor items, bamboo and brass items, handloom clothes, Lucknowi chikan clothes, Zari work from Benaras and so much more.

-Fun, Frolic and Fair.
+4. Fun, Frolic and Fair.
 A lot of fun activities await you at Taj Mahotsav.
-One can opt for camel or elephant ride at the festival or may enjoy the swings such as roller coaster, ferris wheels, and so much more.
+One can opt for camel or elephant ride at the festival or may enjoy the swings such as roller coaster, Ferris wheels, and so much more.

 By Rail.
-Agra city railway station is the nearest to reach Agra.
-From the station, one can hire a taxi or get on a local bus to reach the desired location in the city.
-Trains from all parts of the country arrive here hence one may consider traveling by train.
-One may consider traveling via Taj Express, Samta Express, Swarna Jayanti and Navyug Express.
+Agra Cantt Railway Station, Agra Fort Railway Station, Agra City Station, Idgah Station, and Raja ki Mandi Station are the five stations in Agra.
+From these stations, you can hire a taxi or get on a local bus to reach the desired location in the city.
+Trains from all parts of the country arrive here hence one may consider travelling by train.
+Arriving from Delhi you may get on Bhopal Express, Samta Express, or Taj Express, from Mumbai Avadh Express, from Kolkata Pratap Express or Poorva Express and from Bengaluru Karnataka Express or Rajdhani Express.

 Leave a Reply: